 Use a self-signed certificate, and configure clients to trust it, or explain to users that it's okay to make an exception for Tableau Server and ignore the ‘untrusted site’ browser message.

 Obtain a certificate from a publicly trusted CA.

 If none of the first three options is available, enlist your IT department to help you with the process described for creating an internal CA.

 Get and install a public certificate for Tableau Server

 The process for obtaining a certificate is different for each CA, and cost varies by CA and level of certificate you get.
-If your organization doesn't have an IT department, the best way to start is by searching the web using a phrase like "get ssl certificate" and reading through the offerings from different CAs.
+If your organisation doesn't have an IT department, the best way to start is by searching the web using a phrase like ‘get ssl certificate’ and reading through the offerings from different CAs.

-If your organization does have an IT department, ask them if they have a relationship with public certificate authorities and can streamline the acquisition process.
+If your organisation does have an IT department, ask them if they have a relationship with public certificate authorities and can streamline the acquisition process.

 Your IT pro will need to know the following requirements for certificates you install on Tableau Server.
 (The acronyms represent different encryption algorithms.
 For the purposes at hand, you don't need to learn more about them other than to satisfy any curiosity you might have.)